danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * [Miller Puckette](http://msp.ucsd.edu/) and the [Pure Data](http://puredata.info/) community
 * [libpd](https://github.com/libpd/libpd): Peter Brinkmann and Rich Eakin
-* my long suffering / pillar of support wife [Anika](http://anikahirt.de)
+* my long suffering / pillar of support wife [Anika](http://anikahirt.de) for graphic design work (and much more)
 * [Reality Jockey](http://rjdj.me/) for proving PD + mobile devices = win
 * Chris McCormick for providing the design basis with [PdDroidParty](http://droidparty.net/)
 * Frank B. and the rjlib crew for a great vanilla abstraction set
-* the [CMU School of Art](https://www.cmu.edu/art/) and the [New Hazlett Theater](http://newhazletttheater.org/) for providing the impetus to write this so I can use it for the upcoming [robotcowboy: Onward to Mars](http://robotcowboy.com/onwardtomars/)
+* The [Frank-Ratchey STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) at Carnegie Mellon University which supported various aspects of my early work on libpd

 Backstory
 ---------